-The teacher then uses the A, B, C to inform the strategy:
+The teacher can then uses the A, B, C to inform the strategy.
+This is not always required but should be considered when pupils move to Stage 3 or Stage 4:

 S: putting strategies in place to help prevent the A, B, C pattern in future.